mikemcbride/dotfiles/README.md

 **Node.js**

 You need to have [Node.js](https://nodejs.org/en/download) installed.
 This setup assumes you are running the current LTS version or higher.
+Download and install it from the Node website before getting started.

 ## Setup